Import Regulations - Australia

 For general information about relevant import regulations for Australia, Canadian companies should:

-Import Entry Costs
+Documentation and Import Entry Costs

 While there are several methods of valuing goods for Customs purposes, the method most applied (transaction value) is based on the price actually paid (or payable) for the imported goods subject to certain adjustments.
 A major condition for using the transaction value is that there is no relationship between the buyer and seller which may influence the price.